javierosorio/CAMEO_ConfliBERT/corpus/README_corpus.md

 * **Preprocess**: Preprocessing pipelines for five different types of sources.
 Cleaning and filtering stories in conflicts domain.
 * **Patterns**: statistically summarized the most frequent keywords’ regular expressions to filter conflicts domain.

-The scripts in this folder run on `Python v.XXX`.
+The scripts in this folder run on `Python 3.6-3.8`.